 Through this youth initiative, PTEE hopes to prepare tomorrow’s Church leaders in Jordan and raise up a Christian generation with a firm biblical foundation.

-Sadek says for other believers looking to help in some way, “They could really give us some ideas on how we could reach out to these young people from the neighborhood here and around the area, how we could really encourage them.”
+For other believers looking to help in some way, “They could really give us some ideas on how we could reach out to these young people from the neighborhood here and around the area, how we could really encourage them,” the leader says.